IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/tabs.md

 If the selected tab is not specified on initial load, the first tab that is not disabled will be selected.

 The default behavior, which selects a tab when the user is navigating with the arrow keys, could be modified by the `activation` property.
-Setting it to `manual` will focus the next/previous tab on arrow key press, but the tab will be selected only after pressing `Space` or `Enter`
+Setting it to `manual` will focus the next/previous tab on arrow key press, but the tab will be selected only after pressing <kbd>Space</kbd> or <kbd>Enter</kbd>

 ### Disabled Tab